Mirza-dev-arch/All-You-Need-to-Know-About-Prompt-Engineering/02_Phase-2-Core-Prompt-Engineering-Skills/README.md

 **Examples:**
 - **Chain-of-Thought (CoT):** "Solve this math problem step by step: What is 15% of 200?"
 - **Few-Shot Prompting:** "Translate these: 'Hello' → 'Bonjour'.
 'Goodbye' → 'Au revoir'.
-Now: 'Thank you' →"
+Now: 'Thank you.' →"
 - **Role-Playing:** "You are a pirate captain.
 Describe finding treasure."

 **Prompt Engineer Tip:** Techniques are iterative—test them with A/B variations to measure response accuracy or coherence.
 They're the "art" side of prompting, often requiring experimentation.